bbauska/JS-beginners-JS/README.md

 }
 ```

-This causes all the div tags with the step class to be hidden from
+<p>This causes all the div tags with the step class to be hidden from display.
+To show the
-display.
-To show the form step add the class active to the step1 div
+form step add the class active to the <b>step1</b> div as follows:</p>
-as follows:

 ```
 <div id="step1" class="step active">